This post was last updated on October 6th, 2020 at 03:25 pm

 This means you need to mention your personal mission statement in some capacity.

 You obviously won’t have the necessary space to include the whole thing, so you’ll need to trim it down (significantly).

-Think of this like an elevator pitch within an elevator pitch.
+Think of this as an elevator pitch within an elevator pitch.

 Take your main goal or mission and turn it into one sentence (a short one).

 This might seem tricky, but it’s actually a great exercise to go through regardless of where you use it.

 3. Include A Link To Your Company Socials